BenjaminTetteh/BenjaminTetteh/README.md

 # Hello, 🖐️ my name is Benjamin Tetteh I am an aspiring Cloud Security Professional

-## 👨‍💻 About me
+### 👨‍💻 About me
-Hi, I’m Benjamin Tetteh — a passionate and self-motivated learner transitioning into cybersecurity.
+I’m a passionate and self-motivated learner transitioning into cybersecurity.
 With over 15 years of experience in communication, event management, and UI/UX design, I bring a creative and analytical perspective to this dynamic field.
 My journey into cybersecurity is driven by a desire to tackle complex challenges and protect sensitive information from malicious threats.